 Prof Phil Brown

 Professor Phil Brown has an Honours degree in Agricultural Science and a PhD in Horticultural Science.
 He is currently the Professor of Horticultural Science at CQUniversity.
-His research work in agricultural and environmental science research projects have focussed on the translation and application of research outputs into practices that are adopted by agricultural industries to improve productivity and sustainability.
-He is familiar with the work BMRG does through his involvement on steering and assessment committees and was recently acknowledged by the Queensland Government as a Science Champion in recognition of his work.
+His research in agricultural and environmental science has focused on the translation and application of research outputs into practices that are adopted by agricultural industries to improve productivity and sustainability.
+Phil has also been acknowledged by the Queensland Government as a Science Champion in recognition of his work.